al1z4deh/OSWE/Concord/readme.md

 - A Concord instance reachable from the victim under the internal hostname `concord:8001` (lab DNS), or adjust the endpoint in the script.
 - Python 3.8+ on the attacker box.
 - Ports **80** (payload + exfil) and **9000** (reverse shell) free on the attacker box.
 Port 80 needs `sudo`.
-- A way to get the authenticated victim to load your page (in a lab, the activity simulator does this).
+- A way to get the authenticated victim to load your page (in the lab, the activity simulator does this).

 ---